PyFilesystem/pyfilesystem/docs/concepts.rst

 Note that paths used by the FS interface will use this format, but the constructor or additional methods may not.
 Notably the ``osfs.OSFS`` constructor which requires an OS path -- the format of which can be platform-dependant.

+There are many helpful functions for working with paths in the :mod:`fs.path` module.

 System Paths
 ++++++++++++